 Schattschneider captivated many readers with his title—The Semisovereign People—which vividly proclaimed his project, to challenge the “schoolbook definition of democracy” which imagines that the people can, should and “really do decide” questions of public policy (1975, 130).
-Equally important, but les remarked upon, is the subtitle: “A Realist’s View of Democracy in America.”
+Equally important, but less remarked upon, is the subtitle: “A Realist’s View of Democracy in America.”
 Despite identifying as a “realist,” Schattschneider does not specify what he means by it.
 He certainly did not use the term to endorse the notion that power not morality, ethics or ideology explains political outcomes.
 Realism as Schattschneider practiced it was not merely reproductive or validating of the status quo.
 Like many who called themselves realists in his time, Schattschneider (1975, 108) had a normative project, to counter the “classical” theories of democracy that had “overestimated the strength and universality of the self-generated impulse of people to participate in the life of the political community.”
 Such theories set both citizens and democratic institution up to fail.
 Just as a “locomotive can do [little] without rails,” mass publics can do little without “conflict, competition, leadership and organization” to structure popular choice (Schattschneider 1975, 136).
 They cannot be expected to choose meaningfully—much less act spontaneously—without “a tremendous effort to define the alternatives, to organize the discussion and mobilize opinion” (Schatttschneider 1975, 136; emphasis added).
 Pluralist democrats are wrong to imagine that members of mass publics organize themselves when they have something at stake.
 Classical democrats are wrong, too, to imagine that they can and should want to do more.

 Take the locomotive image as a realist metaphor.
 The “rails” are the policy “alternatives” at any given moment that solicit some groups and individuals to ride the train and discourage (or even prohibit) others from doing so.
 The networks of railways and stations make up the “conflict system,” a phrase Schattschneider (#) uses to denote, by turns, the principles (such as universal rights or particularistic demands), governing mechanisms (such as markets and states), and modes of organizing (political parties, social movements, interest groups) that set the context within which conflicts come to the fore or remain submerged.
 Schattschneider’s “conflict system” concept turns the reigning group theories of politics upside down.
 He argues that interests do not motivate individuals to organize groups and participate in politics; rather, whether they organize or not “is determined largely by the conflict system, for it is conflict that involves the people in politics and the nature of conflict determines the nature of the public involvement” (Schattschneider 1975, 126).

-“bias in favor of the exploitation of some kinds of conflict and the suppression of others” (69) This “mobilization of bias” (69?) may be overt, as in the case of apartheid, or quietly written into a seemingly innocuous or, at least, facially neutral procedural detail such as a voter identification requirement or an obscure provision of the tax code.
+Schattschneider maintained that democratic institutions are not neutral.
+They have a “bias in favor of the exploitation of some kinds of conflict and the suppression of others” (69) This “mobilization of bias” (69?) may be overt, as in the case of apartheid, or quietly written into a seemingly innocuous or, at least, facially neutral procedural detail such as a voter identification requirement or an obscure provision of the tax code.
 The point is that no institution treats “conflict impartially, [any more than] football rules…treat all forms of violence with indiscriminate equality” (Schattschneider 70).
-Just as football is a game of managed violence, politics is a game of managed conflict in which political leaders aim to mount battles that reproduce long-established cleavages and to tax those that might generate unconventional alliances.
+Just as football is a game of managed violence, politics is a game of managed conflict in which political leaders aim to mount battles that reproduce long-established cleavages and to tax those that might generate unconventional alliances, bringing new people into politics.
 Bias is democratically significant for affecting political mobilization by prioritizing some conflicts over others and by favoring more or less “contagious” modes of organizing.